Overview

 Parameters (in config):

-feeRecipient - Who receives operator fees (arbiter, service provider, treasury, etc.)
+feeReceiver - Who receives operator fees (arbiter, service provider, or treasury)

-Note: maxFeeBps and protocolFeePct are set at factory level (shared across all operators)
+Note: the factory sets maxFeeBps and protocolFeePct (shared across all operators)

 Returns: Address of deployed operator (or existing if already deployed)